TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The Ore Overlay for the Bismuth, Platinum and Iridium Ore were part of the corresponding ore textures from 'I need them Ores' (by CAS_ual_TY) https://www.curseforge.com/minecraft/mc-mods/i-need-them-ores

-The Ore Overlay for the Tin and Osmium Ore were part of the corresponding ore textures from 'Mekanism' (by bradyaidanc) And the Overlay for the entropy ore was part of the oil fluid texture. https://www.curseforge.com/minecraft/mc-mods/mekanism
+The Ore Overlay for the Tin and Osmium Ore were part of the corresponding ore textures from 'Mekanism' and 'Mekanism Generators' (by bradyaidanc) https://www.curseforge.com/minecraft/mc-mods/mekanism

 The Ore Overlay for the Adamantite, Mithril and Runite Ore were part of the corresponding ore textures from 'Ores and Metals' (by Coliwogg)